 Now for the most nerve-wracking step, getting people to actually come.

-It may be a good idea for your first event to be a casual play event, instead of a tournament, so you can gauge interest and meet other local bladers in a casual setting.
+It may be a good idea for your first event to be a freeplay event, instead of a tournament, so you can gauge interest and meet other local bladers in a casual setting.
 It also allows you to get more comfortable with putting on events before diving right into the deep end.

 You don't need a whole lot of people to have a tournament, we've held tournaments with as few as 7 people, and using a round robin format there was more than enough blading to go around.
 But I wouldn't be too worried about that, beyblade is exploding in popularity right now, and it is one of the best times in recent history to hold events.

-You can also join our discord server, its mostly made up of people from existing communities, but we've got people from all over the place so it's worth a check.
+You can also join the BBAN discord server, its mostly made up of people from existing communities, but we've got people from all over the place so it's worth a check.
 It's also a good platform for staying in touch with your growing community, and getting support from other bladers around the country.

 And lastly, you can't hold a tournament on your own!
 You'll need to recruit some judges.
 Find some people who are willing beforehand, a casual event is a good opportunity for this, or if necessary you can run people through some quick practice matches before a tournament starts.
 Don't put too much pressure on yourself for your first few tournaments, give everyone a chance to make mistakes and learn.